Revised 24 May 2019

 MBIE’s Purpose Statement directly clashes with New Zealand’s commitment to abide by the Kyoto Protocol to curb and reduce its greenhouse gas emissions to the atmosphere.

-Continuing obfuscation as to the long-term feasibility and viability of a growth versus a steady state economy and deliberate misinformation has motivated me to write an update of my 1978 sub-thesis in the form of an electronic book and a series of e-learning courses.
+Continuing obfuscation as to the long-term feasibility and viability of a growth versus a steady state economy and deliberate misinformation has motivated me to write an update of my 1978 sub-thesis in the form of web publication and a series of e-learning courses.
 In October 2015, I started to update myself on broader issues of sustainability and progress made over the past 40 years.
 This process has involved collecting and reading relevant journal publications and books, and viewing videos, documentaries, and lecture series that address the multi-faceted and interwoven issues of sustainability.
 For me, education is a major key for progress towards transition from a growth economy to that of steady state.
-That is why I have written this book and developed my website In Search of Steady State which has allowed others to look over my shoulder while I undergo the process of writing my update and take advantage of some of the resources that I have identified and collected.
+That is why I have written this web publication and developed my website In Search of Steady State which has allowed others to look over my shoulder while I undergo the process of writing my update and take advantage of some of the resources that I have identified and collected.

-Ivan M. Johnstone BSc(Physics), BArch(Hons, PhD
+Ivan M. Johnstone BSc(Physics), BArch(Hons), PhD

 9 April 2019